Food Revolution Network

 Nuts roast well in the air fryer, too, without the constant stirring and shaking required to keep them from burning in a stovetop pan — and in far less time than in a conventional oven.

 You can also reheat leftovers quickly, with little mess.
-And don’t get me started on the deliciousness of air-fried plant-based pizzas, with a crispy crust and bubbling layer of tomato sauce and roasted veggies.
+And don’t get me started on the deliciousness of air-fried plant-based pizzas, with a crispy crust and a bubbling layer of tomato sauce and roasted veggies.

 How to Use an Air Fryer